ksatirli/katacoda-scenarios/k8s-terraform-datadog/step7.md

-# Installing the Datadog Helm Chart
+## Installing the Helm Chart for Datadog

 > ⚠️ If the Katacoda Editor interface does not show the `helm_datadog.tf` file, please click the <i class="fa fa-sync"></i> Refresh button.